duxovni/karaoke-chan/README.md

 ## Supported file formats

-Karaoke-chan uses PyGame to play media files; this, in turn, uses whatever media player is available natively on your system (GStreamer on Linux, QuickTime on Mac OS, and DirectShow on Windows).
-Thus, it can play whatever media formats your native player can.

 Currently, creating, editing, and viewing lyrics is only supported for MP3 files; this will change soon.
 Lyrics data is embedded in MP3 files using the Lyrics3 v2.00 format, with some extra (backwards-compatible)